ExWeiv/weiv-data/app/README.md

 ---

-Please report BUGs and leave your feedbacks. info@apps.exweiv.com or you can create an issue in [GitHub repo](https://github.com/ExWeiv/weiv-data/issues)
+Please report BUGs and leave your feedbacks. info@apps.exweiv.com or you can create an issue in [GitHub repo](https://github.com/ExWeiv/weiv-data/issues) or you can join [Discord](https://discord.gg/pVYJjPKRm6)!